T3odoruS1/feeCalculator/README.md

 }
 ```

-JSON response in case of success:
+example of JSON response in case of success:

 ```json
 {